2011–12 Australian region cyclone season: Severe Tropical Cyclone Heidi

 Early on 9 January, both the JTWC and TCWC Perth started to monitor a tropical low that had developed within a monsoon trough, about 950 km (590 mi) to the north of Port Hedland in Western Australia.
 Over the next two days, the low gradually moved southwards and developed in favourable conditions into a tropical cyclone, before late on 10 January, it was assigned the designation 06S by the JTWC and named Heidi by TCWC Perth.

 In preparation for the cyclone Port Hedland Port Authority closed the port, oilfields and gas production off the North-West coast were halted, and flights from Perth to Port Hedland were cancelled.

 In the early morning of 12 January the system made landfall just east of Port Hedland and after a few hours the system was downgraded to Category 1 cyclone.
 Port Hedland received 128.0 mm of rain by 9:00 am with gusts of 131 km/h and Wallal Downs recording 166.0 mm of rain.
 More than 3,500 homes and businesses in Port Hedland were left without power.
 Late on 12 January the system was downgraded to a tropical low about 45 km northeast of Tom Price.
 Flood Warnings continued for the Ashburton and De Grey River areas.
 On 13 January, the remnants of Heidi continued to move south through the Gascoyne region with widespread rainfall totals of up to 30 mm.
 Significant rainfall was recorded in the Gascoyne region through early morning 14 January at the homestead of Mount Vernon with 117.0 mm of rain and Tangadee with 74.0 mm of rain.
 In the early morning of 15 January a severe weather warning was cancelled for northeast Gascoyne.
 However showers from the remnants of the tropical low still persisted.

 Ahead of Cyclone Heidi making landfall during 12 January, various tropical cyclone alerts and warnings were issued for parts of the Pilbara Coast between Wallal and Dampier.

 Track data subsequently released by the BoM indicated that Heidi's winds were equivalent to a Category 3 system.

 Tropical Low 10U

+On 22 January, a tropical low formed in a monsoonal trough over the Arafura Sea.
+The low then slowly moved to the south and west over the next few days as gale-force westerly winds developed to the north.
+This storm made 2 landfalls.
+The first one was on 24 January around 10:00 am when the storm made landfall over Melville Island.
+Later that night, the storm made its final landfall in the late afternoon hours of 24 January.

+This storm brought heavy rain and strong winds to Darwin.
+This led to the temporary closure of the Territory Wildlife Park and the George Brown Botanic Gardens on 26 January.
+Flights out of Darwin International Airport had delays and cancellations.
+Coastal regions around Darwin also experienced significant beach erosion.